Can I get Summer financial aid?

 Unlike Fall and Spring Semesters, Summer aid will not be posted ten days prior to the semester starting.

 Summer aid will be posted to student accounts as enrollment is confirmed by instructors.

-Pell Grant awards will be posted according to the number of credits confirmed.
+Initial Pell Grant awards will be posted according to the number of credits confirmed.

-Loan funds will begin posting once enrollment has been confirmed in at least 6 credits.
+Year Round Pell and loan funds will begin posting once enrollment has been confirmed in at least 6 credits.

 If you are a first-time borrower, you must complete a Loan Agreement (MPN) and Entrance Counseling at

 Can I be concurrently enrolled or on an approved Consortium Agreement and receive financial aid for Summer?